Hong Kong police ban 'anti-triad' protest

 Protest organisers vowed to push ahead, raising the likelihood of fresh clashes between demonstrators and police.

-"I personally will march," said activist Max Chung, who had applied for police permission, adding it was up to individuals whether they wanted to join him.
+"I personally will march," said activist Max Chung, who had applied for police permission, adding he was seeking legal advice.

-Social messaging channels used to organise the largely leaderless movement quickly filled up with vows from people to mass.
+Social messaging channels used to organise the largely leaderless movement quickly filled up with vows from people to join in.

 Some suggested holding a "shopping spree" in Yuen Long.
-Others ironically suggested it could be a location to mourn the death on Wednesday of notorious Chinese communist hardliner Li Peng, noting that religious gatherings do not need police permission.
+Others suggested, sarcastically, it could be a location to mourn the death on Wednesday of notorious Chinese communist hardliner Li Peng, noting that religious gatherings do not need police permission.

-An AFP reporter inside a military surplus store after the police announcement saw around a dozen young people buying protective clothing who all vowed to attend.
+After the police announcement, an AFP reporter saw around a dozen young people in a military supplies surplus store buying protective clothing and vowing to attend.

 "We will go regardless," one young man said.